qwertie/learn-react/docs/tutorial-4.md

 ![](img/chrome-console.png)

-Since TypeScript is just JavaScript with types, you can use the console to help you learn the part of TypeScript that doesn't have types.
+Since TypeScript is just JavaScript with static type checking, you can use the console to help you learn the part of TypeScript that doesn't have static types.
 In your TypeScript file you can call `console.log(something)` to print things in the browser's console.
 In some browsers, `log` can display complex objects, for example, try writing `console.log({name:"Steve", age:37, favoriteNumbers:[7, 666, -1]})`:

 ![](img/chrome-console-2.png)